Update Sept 16: A new report claims Microsoft won't release the Surface Book 3 at its October event.

 The 13.5-inch Surface Book 2 comes with Intel integrated graphics on the Core i5 model and Nvidia GTX 1050 graphics on the Core i7 model.
 The 15-inch Surface Book 2 steps that up to 1060 graphics.

-Nvidia has debuted next-gen GPUs with Turing architecture, and the higher-end RTX 2080 Ti, 2080 and 2070 chips are available in powerful gaming PCs.
-So it’s possible GTX 2060 and 2050 cards will be out in time for the Surface Book 3 launch.
+Nvidia launched GPUs with Turing architecture with the higher-end RTX 2080 Ti, 2080 and 2070 chips for gaming PCs.
+So it’s possible GTX 2060 and 2050 cards will be in the Surface Book 3.
+However, it's more likely that the Surface Book 3 will sport either GTX 1650 or 1660 variants of Nvidia's graphics.

 Although Microsoft added USB-C to the 13.5-inch and 15-inch Surface Pro 3, it doesn’t support Thunderbolt 3 for the fastest transfer speeds.
 This would also open up the Surface Book 3 to connecting to a wider array of Thunderbolt docking stations.